-This wasn’t something I ever considered when I was pregnant with Lucas but when I was cooking Sienna, I did a face-painting course with Donna’s Face Painting and sheoffered to paint my bump when it was bigger.
+This wasn’t something I ever considered when I was pregnant with Lucas.
+When I was cooking Sienna, I did a face-painting course with Donna’s Face Painting.
+Donna offered to paint my bump when it was bigger.
 I thought “Why not?!”
 The possibilities are endless….something pink and girlie (we knew we were having agirl), a Christmas pudding (hilarious), Santa (slightly weird?)…then a settled on a snow globe idea with a wintery scene.
 I sent Donna the ideas and she did the rest!

 You can eat as much as you like guilt free but the traditional (and best) Christmas delights are off limits.

-Fill your boots with turkey, veggies, Christmas pudding, mince pies and chocolates BUT the crappy bit about being pregnant at Christmas is that the cheese board (well, the best cheese) and the booze is off limits!
-I remember hoping that Sienna came before Christmas for many reasons but one huge one was that I could have a Bailey’s on Christmas day!
+Fill your boots with turkey, veggies, Christmas pudding, mince pies and chocolates!
+The crappy bit about being pregnant at Christmas is that the cheese board (well, the best cheese) and the booze is off limits!
+I remember hoping that Sienna came before Christmas for many reasons.
+One huge one was that I could have a Bailey’s on Christmas day!
 It was amazing when I did!
 Oh and I counteracted not being able to eat cheese in the run up to the big day by eating whole boxes of After Eights. *holds head in shame*

 Wrapping presents is almost impossible.

-If you’re anything like me, you’ll sit on the floor surrounded by paper, ribbons, bows and any other gubbins needed to wrap the million and one presents you’ve bought.
+If you’re anything like me, you’ll sit on the floor.
+Surrounded by paper, ribbons, bows and any other gubbins needed to wrap the million and one presents you’ve bought.
 Well, add a huge full term bump to the mix and it is near on impossible.
-Getting sat on the floor isn’t too bad but then you can’t really lean forward, or get near to anything, then you’re back starts to ache…it’s not pleasant.
+Getting sat on the floor isn’t too bad.
+Trying to get up is another matter.
+You can’t really lean forward either, or get near to anything, then you’re back starts to ache…it’s not pleasant.
 Alternatively, if you stand at a table it’s not much better!

 Christmas Themed Baby Clothes

 This is a positive one.
-No matter what time of year, one of the best things about havinga baby is dressing them up in themed outfits.
+One of the best things about havinga baby is dressing them up in themed outfits.
 Halloween – pumpkin.
 Easter –bunny.
 Christmas – reindeer/pudding/Christmas tree….Christmas is the best one because there are sooooooo many options.
 Sienna, only three days old, wore three outfits on Christmas day.
 The main one, a red baby grow with a tutu and reindeer design was far from practical.
 She looked all fussy and uncomfortable so we changed after about an hour – ha ha!
-This year she has a super cute Christmas tree outfit, it has a tutu again (with pom poms in it) but she’s older and stockier so can deal with it.
+This year she has a super cute Christmas tree outfit.
+It has a tutu again (with pom poms in it) but she’s older and stockier so can deal with it.